 We recognize, as a management association, a special obligation to address the serious underrepresentation of people of color and women at the highest ranks of leadership and people of color throughout our organizations.
 While seeking diversity in all of its forms across our organizations, we have resolved to make demonstrable strides in these areas first.

 At its essence, theatre is universal and specific, similar and diverse but above all, collaborative.
 We strive every night to bring a group of people together for a communal experience, whereby artists meet audience.
-Each artist and each audience brings his or her own unique background to that experience, and the experience is fullest when the backgrounds are the most diverse and unique.
+Each artist and each audience brings their own unique background to that experience, and the experience is fullest when the backgrounds are the most diverse and unique.
 We believe we will create the best possible theatre when we have the most diversity of thought, background and experience represented through and through.

 To further these aims, LORT established a Diversity Task Force in the fall of 2012 and charged it with recommending actionable courses to lead to greater diversity in our staffs.
 The task force undertook a process that involved analysis of demographic information of our staffs, soliciting advice from experts from other professions, interviews with professionals in our field and input from the full LORT membership.
 From this process, the task force identified multiple categories of ideas that could lead to change: guiding principles, recruitment, mentorship, training, workplace, hiring, industry partners and resources needed.

 LORT has a proud and hard-earned reputation for celebrating diversity, leading our communities through the most pressing social issues of our time, creating work that has helped evolve our communities towards greater tolerance and greater acceptance.
-There is a moral imperative to address whatever barriers are in place for women and people of color, with particular emphasis on the highest levels, where the lack of such diversity is acutely felt and greater diversity would be most impactful.
+There is a moral imperative to address whatever barriers are in place for women and people of color, with particular emphasis on the highest levels, where the lack of such diversity is acutely felt and greater equity and inclusion would be most impactful.
 We wish to address these barriers directly, publicly and transparently.

 Statement of Principles

-We have identified the following strategies to activate our core principles of diversity.
-Some strategies call for collective action, others for action by individual theatres.
+We have identified the following strategies to activate our core principles of equity, diversity and inclusion.
+Some strategies call for collective action, and others for action by individual theatres.
 In the case of individual theatres, these recommended strategies are intended as tools for each theatre to implement as it sees fit or to make its own choices about how it will participate.
 In some cases, collective action may be appropriate not just for all of LORT, but among subsets of LORT Theatres, perhaps organized by size, mission or regional proximity.
 In all cases, these recommended strategies have been created to assist and support all LORT theatres in our collective goal of increased diversity.

-LORT Diversity Structure
+LORT EDI Structure

-- Liaise with industry organizations and partners such as TCG, SDC, AEA, TDF, The Broadway League, IA, URTA, ATPAM and others, including executive search firms, on this topic.
+- Liaise with industry organizations and partners such as TCG, SDC, AEA, USA, TDF, The Broadway League, IA, URTA, ATPAM and others, including executive search firms, on this topic.

 - Ensure that the topic of diversity is on every meeting agenda.
 Agenda items may include speakers to provide training and education on related subjects or analysis and reporting on LORT’s progress.